Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Introduction

 \section{Introduction}

-Our goal is to recover human motion with \textbf{absolute positions} in world coordinates from monocular input, as illustrated in Fig.~\ref{fig:teaser}(b).
-This markerless motion capture has broad applications in gaming, sports analysis, multi-person interactions, and embodied intelligence.
-Compared to multi-view inputs, monocular reconstruction imposes lower hardware requirements and fewer environmental constraints, making it more suitable for downstream tasks~\cite{shuai2023reconstructing}.
+Markerless motion capture for downstream tasks involving interaction with the physical world requires motion recovery in absolute coordinates, a requirement that our work addresses by reconstructing \textbf{absolute positions} in world coordinates from monocular input.
+Such markerless mocap enables a wide range of applications, including gaming, sports analysis, multi-person interactions, and embodied intelligence.
+Compared to multi-view systems, monocular reconstruction uses less hardware, imposes fewer constraints, and is more practical for downstream tasks~\cite{shuai2023reconstructing}.

 Current state-of-the-art methods \cite{shin2024wham,shen2024world,zhu2023motionbert,sun2021monocular,sun2022putting,sun2024aios} heavily rely on precise 3D motion capture data \cite{mahmood2019amass,black2023bedlam,ionescu2013human3,patel2021agora} for training, which is costly and requires specialized equipment and controlled environments, limiting accessibility for many research institutions.
 Moreover, the complex procedures hinder timely acquisition of out-of-distribution 3D data for downstream tasks.
-In contrast, 2D data is more accessible, easily obtained from internet videos with diverse real-world actions~\cite{pi2024motion} or through annotated or estimated 2D skeletons in specific scenarios~\cite{zhu2023motionbert,xu2022vitpose}.
+Since interaction with the physical world demands higher fidelity in motion details, models often require fine-tuning on domain-specific or homogeneous data to ensure accuracy.
+Unlike 3D data, 2D data is more accessible, easily obtained from internet videos with diverse real-world actions~\cite{pi2024motion} or through annotated or estimated 2D skeletons in specific scenarios~\cite{zhu2023motionbert,xu2022vitpose}.

 While monocular motion estimation has shown strong performance in academic settings, prior methods~\cite{shin2024wham,shen2024world} recover only relative positions in the world coordinate system, typically via alignment with the ground truth’s initial frame—limiting practical deployment.
 In contrast, absolute positioning supports broader applications by requiring environmental awareness and spatial reasoning to infer complex interactions, including human-human, human-object, and human-scene relations.
-We therefore focus on a novel task: \textbf{recovering global trajectories with absolute depth from monocular inputs.}
+Motivated by the need for accurate interaction with the physical world in markerless motion capture, we focus on recovering global motions with absolute depth from monocular inputs(\cref{fig:teaser}(c)).